Contrary to popular belief, ethical decision-making often leads to wealth and success in business.

 2. Volkswagen’s Strategy to Reduce its Workforce Without Layoffs

 To explain, Volkswagen cuts the workforce by not filling empty jobs.
 For instance, Volkswagen does not hire replacements for retiring workers.
-Consequently, Volkswagen can eliminate up to 7,000 positions and could save €5.9 billion ($6.7 billion), Reuters reports.
+Consequently, Volkswagen can eliminate up to 7,000 positions and save €5.9 billion ($6.7 billion), Reuters reports.

 However, existing workers in Volkswagen’s German operations will not face layoffs for ten years, The Associated Press claims.
 No layoffs are a smart policy because it increases worker morale.